-The 2012 Thurrock Retail Study Update by Roger Tyms and Partners observed at para 6.53 that "Grays town centre is more dated and suffers from poor quality buildings and shop frontages.
+The 2012 Thurrock Retail Study Update by Roger Tyms and Partners observed at para 6.53, stated that "Grays town centre is more dated and suffers from poor quality buildings and shop frontages.
 There is a sharp qualitative deficiency in good quality retail space itself and there is an opportunity to improve this if a suitable development opportunity can be identified".
-Para 6.57 goes on to state, "There is scope to improve the offer in Grays and local centres including environmental improvements".
-Whilst this report is a number of years old there has been no improvements to the public realm or retail space in the intervening period.
+Para 6.57 goes on to state, There is scope to improve the offer in Grays and local centres including environmental improvements".